 Home-bound and with few distractions, demand for dogs has skyrocketed during the COVID-19 lock down, as families who once had obligations like school, sports, and full-time jobs, find themselves looking to adopt a furry friend.
 Among veterinarians, there is an overall sense of unease and concern that a wave of abandoned and maladjusted pooches will fill the shelters when restrictions are eased.
 “A dog is for life, not just for lock down,” is our new battle cry.
 Some rescues have instituted stricter screening measures for potential adopters, quizzing them on their ability to provide consistency, training, and cover the expense of raising a dog while emphasizing the huge and ongoing responsibility of pet ownership.

-How the Stay-At-Home Order Could Affect a Pet’s Health
+How the Stay-At-Home order effects a Pet’s Health

 When consulted about adoption during the lock down, my main concerns are proper pet socialization, given restricted access to other people and dogs.
 Pets should still receive preventative care such as vaccinations, heartworm, flea, and tick medication.
 Some diseases pets can acquire such as rabies and leptospirosis are zoonotic, or transmissible to humans.
 We need to do everything in our power to maintain the good health of our animal and human family members.
 Finally, we need to prepare our pets for eventual return to normalcy and prevent separation anxiety, the fear and distress that occurs in dogs when their guardians leave.